MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

 def mark_completed(index):
     # Your code here

+def select(function_code):
+    # User Selection Code here

 def user_input(prompt):
     # Get user input here

-def select(function_code):
-    # User Selection Code here

 def test():
     # Test your functions here

 # Run Tests
-# test()
+ test()

-selection = user_input("Press C to add to list, R to Read from list and P to display list") user_selection(selection)
 ```

-You should be able run the program once before it ends.

 We only need a couple more additions to get this working properly.

 When our program completes, everything we've done in memory is thrown out.
 We want to be able to keep the program open until we want to shut it down.

 This is where our second type of loop will come in handy.
-We really just want to loop those last 3 lines until we want to quit.
-A while loop will do nicely here.
+We really just want to loop a few lines of code until our user wants to quit.
+This brings us to our last section: The while loop.

-Congratulations - only one more section to go!